Jyang772/jyang772.github.io/_drafts/2018-08-29-Random-Forest-Regressor.md

 The output variable will be the current day's volume change.

+**Predictions**

+For each model, we run model.predict() and sum up all of the predictions.
+A positive sum means the volume is predicted to rise, and a negative sum means the volume is predicted to fall.
+We buy shares of the asset when it is positive, and short the asset when negative.

+Note: volume_changes needs to be reshaped in order to work with zipline-live

 ```
 def create_models(context, data):
     # Get the relevant daily prices